fumofumiz/tccm-homeworks2025/project2b/README.md

-To compile the program

-module load nvhpc

-To submit the job to cineca use

-./submit.sh

 POWER METHOD

 DESCRIPTION
-The program computes the first eigenvalue of a symmetric matrix using the power method.
+The program computes using the power method the first eigenvalue of a symmetric matrix filled as the following

+        do i=1,n-1
+           j=i+1
+           a(i,j) = 1.0d0
+           a(j,i) = 1.0d0
+        enddo

+The dimension, the convergence threshold and the maximum number of iterations are provided by the user.

-Two implementation are provided:
+Three implementations are provided:
-1. CPU version
+1. CPU version, using FORTRAN functions
 2. GPU version, using OpenMP to accelerate the matrix-vector multiplication
+3. CPU version, using the non parallelized GPU code

-Execution time is measured separately for the CPU and GPU implementation.
+Execution time is measured separately in each case.

+PORTING DESCRIPTION

 SYNTAX